-Natural gas property and equipment included in gas property and investments on Great Plains Energy's consolidated balance sheets totaled \$9.8 million, net of \$63.8 million of accumulated depreciation and impairments, in 2003 and \$45.0 million, net of \$8.5 million of accumulated depreciation, in 2002.
-See Note 7 for information regarding the impairment of KLT Gas assets.
+Natural gas property and equipment included in Assets of Discontinued Operations on Great Plains Energy's consolidated balance sheets totaled \$9.8 million, net of \$63.8 million of accumulated depreciation and impairments, in 2003 and \$45.0 million, net of \$8.5 million of accumulated depreciation, in 2002.
+See Note 7 for information regarding the impairment of KLT Gas assets and discontinued operations.

 In June 2001, the Financial Accounting Standards Board (FASB) issued SFAS No. 141, "Business Combinations", which requires the purchase method of accounting for business combinations initiated after June 30, 2001.
 In July 2001, the FASB also issued SFAS No. 142, "Goodwill and Other Intangible Assets", which discontinues the practice of amortizing goodwill and indefinite lived intangible assets and initiates an annual review for impairment.
 Intangible assets with a determinable useful life will continue to be amortized over that period.
 The amortization provisions apply to goodwill and intangible assets acquired after June 30, 2001.
 SFAS No. 141 and 142 clarify that more assets should be distinguished and classified between tangible and intangible.
-KLT Gas did not change or reclassify contractual mineral rights included in gas property and investments on Great Plains Energy's consolidated balance sheet upon adoption of these standards.
-KLT Gas management believes its classification of such mineral rights under the full cost method of accounting for natural gas properties, which is consistent with industry practice, is appropriate.
-However, the accounting profession and others are engaged in industry-wide deliberations regarding whether SFAS No. 141 and 142 require contractual mineral rights to be classified as intangible assets.
-Based on the results of the deliberations, if management determines reclassification is necessary, KLT Gas' gas property and investments would be reduced and intangible assets would increase by a like amount at December 31,
+The accounting profession and others are engaged in industry-wide deliberations regarding whether SFAS No. 141 and 142 require contractual mineral rights to be classified as intangible assets.
+As a result of the recast of all historical periods as discontinued operations, KLT Gas' contractual mineral rights are included in Assets of Discontinued Operations at December 31, 2003 and 2002.
+The amounts are not significant to Great Plains Energy's consolidated balance sheets.